vyos/vyos-documentation/docs/contributing/development.rst

 ^^^^^^^^^^^^^^^^^^^
 We only accept patches in git format, because traditional UNIX patch is only good if the code it's going to be applied to doesn't change.
 If the code changes, merge will fail and the patch will need manual editing, even if there are no real conflicting changes.

-Git keeps more information and uses more sophisticated merge algorithms, which makes a fake conflict a rare occurence.
+Git keeps more information and uses more sophisticated merge algorithms, which makes a fake conflict a rare occurrence.
 For the same reason you should always make a patch against the latest current branch.

 You can make a pull request on `github.com/vyos`_.